keredson/mpysync/README.md

 - Works over serial or WiFi.
 - Can be run (as an async task) in the background of your normal app (for remote updates).
-- Generally 10-100x faster than using `ampy`.
+- Generally 10-100x faster than using [Adafruit's Ampy](https://pypi.org/project/adafruit-ampy/).

 ## Install